ad-8/dotfiles-nixos/README.md

 after this, do the *dry-run* from above to see changes or the *switch* to apply them

+# collect garbage
+`sudo nix-collect-garbage -d`
+followed by
+`sudo nixos-rebuild switch --flake ~/dotfiles-nixos#ax-mac`, which removes the old generations from the boot menu

 # Annoyances
 - while modularizing the config, `nixos-rebuild` does *not* find a new file if it exists, but is *untracked* in the git repo